sabinehutter/README-Generator/README.md

   ![badmath](https://img.shields.io/badge/license-MIT-green)

   # Welcome to the README Generator's Project Page!
+  P.S.
+This READMED was created using this application!
+(Don't worry this text was added in after it was generated)

   ## Description
-    This application allows you to automatically enter information and generate a professional README file for your project and application
+    This application allows you to automatically enter information and generate a professional README file for your project and application.

   ## Table of Contents
   Navigate through the README Using the Table of Contents :